Entangled quantum probes for dynamical environmental noise

-where $\rho_\gamma = \sum_n \rho_n \ket{\psi_n}\bra{\psi_n}$ is the diagonal form of the density operator after the interaction with the environment.
-This value is then used to evaluate the corresponding QFI ratio $H^\rnd_\nn (\gamma)/H^\sep_\nn (\gamma)$, and to compare the estimation precision to the precision achievable using $N$ independent qubits interacting with separate environments.
-Our results indicate that, for $\gamma \gtrsim \gamma_0$, that is, in the region where entanglement is convenient, the GHZ state is indeed the optimal one, thus showing that entanglement is a resource for the estimation of the spectral width of Gaussian dynamical noise.
-Below the threshold the GHZ state is no longer optimal and there is numerical evidence that an extremal state can be found by optimization in the same family of states that had been identified in \cite{Huelga1997} as optimal probes to improve frequency estimation (notice, however, that below threshold $\gamma \lesssim \gamma_0$, the optimal strategy is the use of uncorrelated qubit probes interacting with independent environments).
+Below the threshold the GHZ state interacting with a common environment is no longer optimal and the optimal strategy involves separable probes interacting with independent environments.
+For completeness, we anyway look for the optimal state in a common environment and found numerically that the extremal state lies in the same family of states that had been identified in \cite{Huelga1997} as optimal probes to improve frequency estimation.
 The states of this family, for $N$ qubits, have the form $ \ket{\Phi_\nn} = \sum_{k=0}^{\lfloor \frac12 \nn \rfloor} a_k \ket{k}, $ where $a_k$ are normalized real coefficients, $\ket{k}$ is an equally weighted superposition of all $N$-qubit states with a number $k$ or a number $N-k$ of excitations, and $\lfloor \cdot \rfloor$ denotes the integer part.
 The GHZ state belongs to this family with $a_0 = 1/\sqrt{2}$ and all other coefficients set to $0$.

 Figure~\ref{fig:optimal_random_ghz_ratio} illustrates our numerical results obtained for two and three qubits.
 The plots show the QFI ratios $\R_2$ (left) and $\R_3$ (right).
 The solid blue line is the ratio for the GHZ state, the $10^4$ gray points correspond to the QFI ratio of randomly generated states and the dashed red line is found by optimizing the QFI over the coefficients $a_k$ of $\ket{\Phi_\nn}$.
 We can see that from $\gamma \gtrsim \gamma_0(N)$ the blue and red curves coincide, i.e. GHZ states are extremal.
 We also notice that for $\gamma \gtrsim \gamma_0(N)$ a significant fraction of gray dots lies above the $r=1$ dashed line, but the dots are sparse around the solid blue line, meaning that the GHZ state allows for a remarkable gain in the estimation of larger values of $\gamma$.